turtletuber/parm/apps/names-not-numbers/README.md

 https://namesnotnumbers.app

-This site is designed to illustrate the human cost of ignoring the thread of Covid-19.
+This site is designed to illustrate the human cost of ignoring the threat of Covid-19.

 ### Sharing
 If you would like to share this website, please use the communication here: [introduction](./communication/introduction.md).